leoposc/uibk-hpc/week09/README.md

 ## Exercise 2

-For this exercise for a problem size of 4*10<sup>8</sup> (which yields a runtime of around 8-9 seconds) where performed on the AMD Ryzen 3800x.
+For this exercise each run on the AMD Ryzen 3800X had a problem size of 4*10<sup>8</sup> pi_mpi samples (which yields a runtime of around 8-9 seconds).
 This CPU consists of 8 physical cores and 16 total cores counting hyper threads.
 All three situations

 * physical cores only
 * hyper threading only